itopstack/eth-bsc-sniperbot/README.md

 * CONTRACT_TO_SNIPE =  The target contract address you want to snipe

-* MULTIPLIER: = How many transactions to submit, ie buy 5 times
+* MULTIPLIER: = How many transactions to submit, ie buy 1 time or 5 times etc

-* AMOUNT_TO_BUY = amount in either ETHER or BNB to buy depending on your NODE
+* AMOUNT_TO_BUY = amount in either ETHER or BNB to buy depending on your NODE, accepts decimals